15 Until Next Time…

 Plate Notation for Latent Dirichlet Allocation

-But even now these models are still at the idea stage, and we ultimately need to see how they work in the world, make predictions, and help us to make important decisions.
+But even now these models are still at the idea stage, and we ultimately need to see how they work in the world, make predictions, and help us to make informed decisions.
 We’ve seen how to do this with linear models of various forms, and more unusual model implementations in the form of tree-based models, and even highly complex neural networks.
 These are the tools that allow us to take our ideas and turn them into something that can be used to make decisions, and that’s the real power of using models in data science.

-At this point, we can break our thinking about models into the following components:
+We can break our thinking about models into the following components:

 Model